sebastian-lerner/nodejs-circleci-runner/aws_config/readme.md

 ## Purpose

-This is a simple solution to scaling the number of [Circle Ci Runners](https://circleci.com/docs/2.0/runner-overview/) based on the number of jobs in the queue for that runner class.
+This is a simple solution to scaling the number of [Circle Ci runners](https://circleci.com/docs/2.0/runner-overview/) based on the number of jobs in the queue for that runner class.
 It takes only minutes to set up.

 ## Notes about this configuration

-Note the short timeout time for the CircleCI Runner and the shut down command in the associated service.
+Note the short timeout time for the CircleCI runner and the shut down command in the associated service.
 Unclaimed runners should be terminated quickly, and runners that have completed should also.

 Once started, instances will be largely in charge of their own lifecycle.
-The Runner program will quit after a short idle time, and as the Runner is in single-task mode the service will also quit on completion (success or fail).
+The runner program will quit after a short idle time, and as the runner is in single-task mode the service will also quit on completion (success or fail).
 The runner service is configured to shut down the instance when it exits.

 Scale-in protection will be enabled in the Auto Scaling group to prevent instances in use from being terminated by the Auto Scaling group.

 This prevents the scenario where multiple jobs are running in different instances, completing out of the order they were submitted, reducing the queue depth, and having the Auto Scaling group subsequently terminate the oldest instance to match the new smaller queue - even if a job is still running on it.

-## Step 1: Preparing the Runner installation script
+## Step 1: Preparing the runner installation script

-To use CircleCI runners, you will need to set up a Runner class.
-An API token will be provided which will connect your Runners to CircleCI.
+To use CircleCI runners, you will need to set up a runner class.
+An API token will be provided which will connect your runners to CircleCI.

-This can be done by following the steps at https://circleci.com/docs/2.0/runner-installation/index.html
+This can be done by following the steps at https://circleci.com/blog/install-runner-in-five-minutes/

 Once completed, update the AUTH_TOKEN and RUNNER_NAME variables in the script `install_runner_ubuntu.sh`.